m3janitha/FastSBE/README.md

 Command line Python code generator that generates C++ codec for [SBE](https://github.com/FIXTradingCommunity/fix-simple-binary-encoding) messages from XML declaration schemas.

 ## Features
 5X faster encoding and 2X faster decoding compared to widely used sbe-tool.
-Benchmark tests are included in the package.
+Benchmark test are included in the package.

 ## Author
 [Janitha Meedeniya](https://www.linkedin.com/in/janitha-meedeniya)